Click here to watch other CASA volunteers talk about their experiences.

 Want to apply to become a volunteer?

 There are some preliminary screening steps before a formal application can be completed, so please begin the application process early.
 Click here to view the full application process.
+Applications are due June 1st for Summer class and September 5th for Fall.

 The first step is to return a signed Screening Agreement to Robben Lyons, Volunteer Coordinator, CASA, 174 Deadmond Ferry Road, Springfield, OR 97477.
 Robben will then contact you regarding the next steps of the application process.